LDSSA/learning-units/units/16-tuning-hyper-parameters/README.md

 # Exercise
 Open the affairs.csv dataset (in the data folder) and attempt to fine tune an SVM on the problem (alternatively, if you are feeling bold, you can try to fit a RandomForest classifier!:-) )

+# Dataset Source

+Fair, R. (1977) “A note on the computation of the tobit estimator”, Econometrica, 45, 1723-1727. http://fairmodel.econ.yale.edu/rayfair/pdf/1978A200.PDF.